sztrzask/maklipsa.github.io/_posts/2016-08-30-Don't do it now! Part 5. Hangfire job continuation, ContinueWith.md

 Continuations will be enqueued immediately.

 ### Why should I use ContinueWith if I can enqueue continuation job at the end of parent job?
 To keep the code clean.
-Hangfire is just a way to execute functions, and in most cases there is no need for it know is it running from Hangfire or from a web request.
+Hangfire is just a way to execute functions, and in most cases, there is no need for it know, is it running from Hangfire or from a web request.
 It is just a matter of keeping code clean.

 ### Can a parent job pass parameters to continuations?
-No. If that's the casse I would recomend [TPL Dataflow](https://msdn.microsoft.com/en-us/library/hh228603(v=vs.110).aspx) or some agent system like [Akka.NET](http://getakka.net/) or [Orleans](https://github.com/dotnet/orleans).
+No. If that's the case I would recommend [TPL Dataflow](https://msdn.microsoft.com/en-us/library/hh228603(v=vs.110).aspx) or some agent system like [Akka.NET](http://getakka.net/) or [Orleans](https://github.com/dotnet/orleans).
 Another option is to enqueue the child job at the end of parent job, but this can get messy.